 Traditional Biltong Recipes

-Making biltong using the traditional biltong recipe guarantees wonderful flavours.
+Using the traditional biltong recipe guarantees wonderful flavours.
 To make biltong, you need good quality meat.
-We recommend using Silverside or Top Side cuts as these cuts of beef work well. you can also use game meats to to make biltong
+We recommend using Silverside or Topside cuts as these cuts of beef work well. you can also use game meats like Kudu, Impala and Springbok.

-This is the best-tasting biltong recipe when you are making biltong, it is essential to follow the process, you can adapt it to your taste, but make small changes until you get the perfect combination for you.
+This is the best-tasting (Affiliate code) biltong recipe, it is essential to follow the process, you can adapt it to your taste, but make small changes until you get the perfect combination for you.

 The width you cut the meat is essential, an effective way to measure the meat before cutting is to place your thumb on a table and push down lightly.
 Your thumb should be the width of an inch as it is pushing against the table and this is the ideal width.